charger88/orange-charts/README.md

 ## Logarithmic chart

-For some charts, such as `OrangeChartLines` and `OrangeChartDots`, you can define logarithmic mode.
+For some charts, such as `OrangeChartBars`, `OrangeChartLines` and `OrangeChartDots`, you can define logarithmic mode.

 To do so, it should by in dynamic mode for Y axis (works that way by default for `Y` axis in such charts) and provide `log: true` option: